 - The American Cancer Society (ACS) is the nation's leading organization dedicated to eliminating cancer as a major health problem.
 The national ACS report Cancer Facts & Figures provides cancer incidence, mortality and survival statistics for the U.S.

 - The Sage Screening Program at MDH is a statewide comprehensive breast and cervical cancer screening program that aims to increase the proportion of eligible women screened for these cancers through free screening, education, raising awareness, and developing statewide partnerships to promote screening.
-Sage Scopes is a program that offers free colorectal cancer screening and free colonoscopies for eligible men and women in Minnesota, and has launched a billboard campaign to encourage colorectal cancer screening.

 - The mission of the Tobacco Prevention and Control Program at MDH is to improve the health of Minnesotans by promoting the reduction of tobacco use.